-21.5 From the start of the Event until two hours after the start of the last race of the event no competitor may have more than a total of 11 team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
-For the avoidance of doubt Team Principals, Team Managers, Formula 2 drivers and staff whose duties are solely connected with sponsors, marketing, public relations and security are not considered operational personnel.
+21.5 From the start of the Event until two hours after the start of the last race of the event no competitor may have more than a total of 12 team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
+For the avoidance of doubt Team Principals, unless they cover the same role of Team Managers, Formula 2 drivers and staff whose duties are solely and genuinely connected with sponsors, marketing, public relations and security are not considered operational personnel.